lopezdsr/sql-query/sql-query.md

     - If the format of the input files is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the [`FIELDS TERMINATED BY`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All one-character Unicode characters are allowed as delimiters.
     - If the format of the input files is CSV and the files don't have a header line (by default a header line is assumed), you have to specify `NOHEADER` after the `FROM` clause or `STORED AS` clause.
     - If required, you can use JOIN constructs to join data from several input files, even if those files are located in different instances.

-2. Below the SELECT statement, in the **Target** field, specify the output [URI](#table-unique-resource-identifier), that is, the URI of the directory to which the result file is to be written.
-You must have at least 'Writer' access to the corresponding bucket.
+    - Use the `INTO` clause of a [query](https://test.cloud.ibm.com/docs/services/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify he output [URI](#table-unique-resource-identifier), that is, the URI of the directory to which the result is to be written.
+2. Below the SELECT statement, the **Target** field displays where the result will be stored.
+A default location is chosen if your query does not specify an `INTO` clause.
+You must have at least 'Writer' access to the corresponding {{site.data.keyword.cos_short}} bucket.
 3. Click the **Run** button.
 The query result is displayed in the result area of the UI.
 You can run up to 5 queries simultaneously.

 ## Object result set
 {: #result}

-Currently three objects are written as a result set per job:
+By default, three objects are written as a result set per job:

 1. `jobid=<job_id>`
 2. `jobid=<job_id>/_SUCCESS`
 3. `jobid=<job_id>/<part-number>`

 Only one object contains the result set (`jobid=<job_id>/<part-number>`), and the other two are empty and don't contain any data.
-It is important not to delete any of the files if you want to use the result set.
+It is important not to delete any of the objects if you want to use the result set.
 Each result is stored with an own job ID prefix that allows you to use the result directly in a query.
 When you want to specify a result as input in your SQL query, specify the first (`jobid=<job_id>`) or the third one (`jobid=<job_id>/<part-number>`).

+You can use the [partitioning clause](/docs/services/sql-query?topic=sql-query-sql-reference#partitionedClause) to split the result set into multiple objects.
+You can then use either the entire result set or individual objects as input for further SQL queries.

 ## Table unique resource identifier